Yubeng Village Guide: Hiking Through A Secluded Paradise

 Knowing your ABCs in Mandarin helps a lot too, though people are generally helpful, and even more so if you try to swing a few more Chinese phrases around.

-If you find planning the transport tedious, know that you could now book a week-long hiking tour to Yubeng Village from Lijiang that pretty much covers everything I’ve written here, sans the DIY work.
+If you find planning the transport tedious, know that you could now book a 5-day hiking/ sightseeing tour to Yubeng Village from Lijiang that pretty much covers everything I’ve written here, sans the DIY work.
 The price isn’t too far off as well, so it’s worth checking out.

 Hiking in Yubeng was like walking into a Chinese painting.
 The protected valley with bluish-green mountains covered in mist was so peaceful and quiet.
 Even the villagers look like pixies and fairies.